Apr 02, 2024

 • Staff burnout

-Barriers to wellbeing
+Barriers to wellbeing in care homes

 • Resistance to change: Some people are less receptive to changes in their routine or think that the way it has always been done is the way it should be done